 I’m Hannah, and my last name is actually Bond.
-I live with my husband, James (yes, really, and no, he won’t take my last name), between a little flat and an even littler boat in Oxford, UK.
+I live with my husband, James (yes, really, and no, he won’t take my last name), and my daughter Willow in a little house in Oxford, UK.
 I love anything with praline in it, the satisfaction of putting things in rainbow order, and all animals.
 I have a drastic and serious inability to dance and a worryingly poor sense of direction.

 My food history is patchy.
 I wasn’t one of those kids who could turn out a crème brûlée aged eight and knew the difference between a chanterelle and a shiitake.
 Food-wise, I had what I consider to be a fairly normal childhood for my age and demographic: turkey twizzlers and potato smilies at school; huge slabs of Dairy Milk from the cornershop; packets of ravioli in jars of pasta sauce at dinner if I was fending for myself.

 In 2016, I kicked my food obsession up a gear, and graduated from the full professional diploma course at Leiths School of Food and Wine with a Distinction.
-This blog is a pet-project – I have a full-time day job in publishing.
+This blog is a pet-project – I have a full-time day job.
 I’m just a normal person doing the best I can from a poky little kitchen in my free time, and often in my not-free time when I should be doing something else.